-Prerequisite: MATH 125.
-Pre or corequisite: COMM 352.
+Pre or Corequisite: MATH 125, COMM 352.

 This course introduces students to quantitative research methods in communication research.
 Students will develop a conceptual and practical understanding of the foundations of scientific inquiry and quantitative reasoning, survey and experimental design, and descriptive and inferential statistical analyses.
 By the end of this course, students will possess the necessary knowledge and skills to effectively consume, evaluate, and contribute to empirical communication research.